ndd21/PHYS281/docs/exercises.md

         """
         Get the signature, or parity of a permutation (based on https://gist.github.com/lycantropos/217710b0afc40b3031762274275c204a)
-        if numbers between 0 and N, where N is the length of the permutation list.
+        of numbers between 0 and N, where N is the length of the permutation list.

         Parameters